armincosta/Dpdl-Engine/README.md

 # Dpdl-Scripting

-Dpdl (Dynamic Packet Definition Language) Scripting allows the controlling of DpdlEngine features
+Dpdl (Dynamic Packet Definition Language) Scripting allows the controlling of DpdlEngine features.

+Dpdl provides and extensible API to implement small application on J2ME and JavaME platforms.

 Some examples of Dpdl-Scripting can be found under ./DpdlLibs/examples/